Summit Ben Nevis and Learn Winter Mountain Skills

 Once you’re done, it’s off to your accommodation.
 All that’s left to do now is settle in, meet your fellow adventurers, grab some dinner and get ready for the challenging days ahead.

-Winter survival training
+Winter skills training

 On the Snow